shteou/opa-policy-repo/README.md

-# helm OPA policies
+# OPA policy repository

-This repository contains a series of OPA policies for applying to Helm charts.
+This repository contains a series of OPA policies for applying to Helm charts (and later, Dockerfiles, ignore files, etc.).

 It implements the following rules: